Hurt in a Car Accident in New Mexico? You Can Rely on Our Experienced Injury Lawyers to Fight for the Compensation You Deserve

-Being injured in a car accident can be a frightening and overwhelming experience, especially if the collision wasn’t your fault.
+Being injured in a car accident in New Mexico can be a frightening and overwhelming experience, especially if the collision wasn’t your fault.
 You may not know how to file a claim with the negligent driver’s insurance company or how much you should expect to receive in your settlement.
-Our experienced car accident lawyers are here to help you understand your legal rights—and to fight for the compensation you deserve for your injuries from the negligent driver and his insurance company.
+Our experienced Roswell car accident lawyers are here to help you understand your legal rights—and to fight for the compensation you deserve for your injuries from the negligent driver and his insurance company.
 We can help so that you can focus on healing and getting your life back on track.

 Top 7 Causes of Auto Collisions in New Mexico

 Rear-end collisions, rollover accidents, head-on collisions, T-bone crashes, and multi-vehicle accidents are common types of car crashes in Roswell and Southeast New Mexico that can result in victims suffering long-term injuries or death.
 A driver’s negligence is often the underlying reason behind these wrecks.
 Leading ways that motorists cause tragic collisions include:

 - Distracted driving.
 Eating and drinking, reading a GPS, talking or texting on a cell phone, and adjusting instrument controls are a few of the distracted driving practices that take a driver’s eyes and mind off driving and their hands off the steering wheel.

 - Intoxication.
 Drunk driving and drugged driving can reduce a person’s reaction time, vision, judgment, ability to assess distances, and other key driving abilities.
 A tragic collision can occur if an intoxicated driver engages in reckless behaviors, such as speeding, tailgating, or driving the wrong way on a highway exit or entrance ramp.